 For example, if your flashlight does not have strong power settings – flash and smash would not be the best idea.
 So, you should know your flashlight and study the way that it works, too.

 Tactical flashlights offer a mode of uses that household flashlights don’t.
 One of its best uses is as a self-defense option.
 As tactical flashlights are not considered weapons in comparison to other self-defense tools such as pepper spray, they can be carried on to air transport, meaning there is no issue with this item as everyday carry tool for travelers.
 While I have already listed a few ways to use flashlights, here are some others that you might need one for.

 How can they be used as a self-defense tool?
-Primarily, almost all current tactical flashlights are able to concentrate and narrow their field of light into a singular beam.
-Because tactical flashlights already pack a high lumens, they are incredibly bright.
-So bright, in fact, that they will temporarily blind a person who might be about to attack you or threatening you.
+Primarily, almost all current tactical flashlights can concentrate and narrow their field of light into a singular beam.
+Because tactical flashlights already pack high lumens, they are incredibly bright.
+So bright that they will temporarily blind a person who might be about to attack you or threatening you.
 This is especially the case if it is night time as the attacker’s eyes will be more adjusted to lower lighting.
 Blinding an attacker in this manner will allow you to make an escape, which is the priority in all self-defense scenarios.